 Were your ICJR Program funds used for law enforcement activities during the current reporting period?

 Check yes if your ICJR Program funded law enforcement activities.
 If ICJR Program funds supported only a victim-witness assistant or victim advocate located in a law enforcement agency, then only Section D Victim Services should be completed.

+- Yes--answer questions 36-39, provide information for your entire law enforcement agency, even if ICJR Program funds were not used to fund all of the activities - No-skip to E2

+36. Activities

-Yes-answer questions 36-39, provide information for ICJR Program funds were not used to fund all of the a No-skip to E2 v enforcement ag gency, even if 36.
-Activities (Report the number of ICJR Program-funded activities related to the dating violence, and/or stalking cases/incidents for the control of the contr violence, Activity Sexual assault Domestic violence/ dating violence Stalking Calls for assistance (All 911 and other calls made to law enforcement) Incident reports (All responses to an incident as reported on an incident report) Cases/incidents investigated (All cases in which evidence was collected/witnesses interviewed relating to an incident) Forensic medical evidence (All cases in which rape kits were processed) Arrests (All arrests made by law enforcement, except dual arrests) Dual arrests (Responses by law enforcement in which the two parties involved in the incident are arrested) Protection/ex parte/temporary restraining orders served (All instances in which these types of orders were served on offenders) Arrests for violation of bail bond (All instances in which arrests were made of offenders who violated conditions set out in their bail bonds) Enforcement of warrants (All instances in which warrants relating to these incidents were enforced) Arrests for violation of protection order Protection orders issued (All orders directly issued by law enforcement in jurisdictions where law enforcement
+(Report the number of ICJR Program-funded activities related to sexual assault, domestic violence, dating violence, and/or stalking cases/incidents for the current reporting period.)

+Activity Sexual assault Domestic violence/ dating violence Stalking Calls for assistance (All 911 and other calls made to law enforcement) Incident reports (All responses to an incident as reported on an incident report) Cases/incidents investigated (All cases in which evidence was collected/witnesses interviewed relating to an incident) Forensic medical evidence (All cases in which rape kits were processed) Arrests (All arrests made by law enforcement, except dual arrests) Dual arrests (Responses by law enforcement in which the two parties involved in the incident are arrested) Protection/ex parte/temporary restraining orders served (All instances in which these types of orders were served on offenders) Arrests for violation of bail bond (All instances in which arrests were made of offenders who violated conditions set out in their bail bonds) Enforcement of warrants (All instances in which warrants relating to these incidents were enforced) Arrests for violation of protection order Protection orders issued (All orders directly issued by law enforcement in jurisdictions where law enforcement officers are so authorized) Referrals of cases to prosecutor Referred for federal prosecution